pulumi/docs/content/blog/pulumi-with-aiven-for-influxdb/index.md

 ### Use Pulumi to create two services in Aiven

 Now that you’re all set up, it’s time to create the services in the Aiven environment by using Pulumi.
-Issue the following commands to run and test:
+Issue the following commands to deploy the stack:

 ```bash
 $ pulumi up